“The Only Thing That Is Constant Is Change” (Heraclitus)

 2. Define the Roles and Responsibilities of All Parties Involved

 All involved parties shall be aligned, so there is no misunderstanding of who provides what to whom and when.
 This alignment is also important to deal with upcoming problems proactively and to minimize risks that can occur in such a transformation.
 This alignment could be done by weekly meetings via telephone or video conferencing and status reports.

 This is not a fact to underestimate, because it makes work much easier if every transaction partner knows which assets in which condition they will receive from the other party and what work both parties are carrying out.

-People doing the portfolio transformation work shall be on boarded according to the onboarding procedure of your organization, even if they will be later belong to the other company where they will be transferred, before Day-1.
-After Day-1 new employees working for the divesting part must be on boarded according to the procedure of the new owner of the divested part.
-But employees who will be still work for you in a portfolio transformation shall be on boarded according to your onboarding procedure.
+People doing the portfolio transformation work shall be on-boarded according to the onboarding procedure of your organization, even if they will later belong to the other company where they will be transferred, before Day-1.
+After Day-1 new employees working for the divesting part must be onboarded according to the procedure of the new owner of the divested part.
+But employees who will still work for you in a portfolio transformation shall be on-boarded according to your onboarding procedure.

 Coaching is as important as it is for a normal organizational change.
 The only difference is that you have to coach the people doing the transformation work, the people that will leave your organization and the people entering your organization.

 We offer personalized services based on your individual needs in the area of transformation and organizational change with a special focus on quality and compliance.